 Does area code 682 mean I live in Fort Worth?

-When was area code 682 introduced?
+When was this introduced?

-Area code 682 was introduced by the North American Numbering Plan Administrator (NANPA) in November 2000.
+area code 682 was introduced by the North American Numbering Plan Administrator (NANPA) in November 2000.
 Its purpose was to provide additional phone number capacity for the rapidly growing 817 area code region.

 Can businesses use area code 682?

 Absolutely.
 Businesses operating in Fort Worth and Tarrant County can and do use area code 682.
-Having a 682 number can signify a local presence, which is beneficial for customer relations and marketing within the Dallas-Fort Worth Metroplex.
+Having a 682 number can signify a local presence — which is beneficial for customer relations and marketing within the Dallas-Fort Worth Metroplex.

-Final Thoughts: Mastering the 682 Area Code
+Final Thoughts: 682 Area Code

 For residents and businesses, adapting to the 10-digit dialing standard is key.
 Ensure all your contact information is updated to reflect the full 10-digit number.
 This proactive approach will prevent miscommunication and ensure smooth connectivity in one of Texas’s most dynamic economic centers.